 “This is a place for music lovers.
 If you want to talk to your friends when the bands are on, please use the other bar.”

-The above sign is plastered prominently on the venue door at The Trades in Hebden Bridge, Yorkshire, my favourite small venue.
+The above sign is plastered prominently on the venue door at The Trades in Hebden Bridge, Yorkshire, one of my favourite small venues.

-It’s a welcome sign in my opinion; I’m one of those gig goers who gets (inwardly) grumpy if there are people talking while the band are on.
-That’s not to say the audience have to be completely silent throughout a live performance but I’ve had many a gig spoiled by incessant talking.
-I’m referring to the degree of chatter that doesn’t just take place between numbers but rumbles on regardless, without pause; a low-level irritant that always manages to make its presence felt, no matter how loud the band.
-I’ve found myself wondering why people even bother to spend their hard-earned money on tickets when all they really wanted was a good old catch-up in the pub.
-It doesn’t seem to matter either if the band are playing at tinnitus-inducing level – those talkers will just up their own volume in order to get their crucially important story- latest purchase from Primark, level of drunkeness the night before – across to their mate.
+It’s a welcome sign; I’m one of those gig goers who gets (inwardly) grumpy if people are talking while the band are on.
+That’s not to say the audience have to be completely silent but I’ve had many a gig spoiled by incessant yawping.
+Sometimes the chatter doesn’t just take place between songs but rumbles on without pause; a low-level irritant that always manages to make its presence felt, no matter how loud the band.
+I’ve found myself wondering why people even bother to spend their hard-earned money on tickets when all they really wanted was a good old catch-up which could have taken place in the pub.
+It doesn’t seem to matter either if the band are playing at tinnitus-inducing levels – those talkers will just up their own volume in order to communicate their crucially important information – latest purchase from Primark, level of drunkenness the night before.

-I have on occasion asked talkers to keep it down – if I think I’m not going to end up involved in an almighty altercation, that is.
-Sometimes it has worked; other times I’ve been the recipient of a dirty look, after which the talkers carry on regardless.
-At that point there’s nothing else to do but slink off and find yourself another spot.
+I have on occasion asked talkers to keep it down – if I think I’m not going to end up involved in a fight.
+If the talkers give you an icy glare and carry on regardless there’s nothing else you can do but slink off and find yourself another spot.

 Do a seated crowd behave any better?
-Having enjoyed several seated gigs at Brixton Academy and other similar-sized venues, I would venture to say that yes, they do – perhaps it’s because this area tends to attract the older gig goers or maybe it’s that being slumped in a chair puts you in a more placid frame of mind.
-But you can still get talkers and, if that happens, you may find yourself with no escape.
-Even the hushed grandeur of The Barbican, where Steve Mason with orchestra performed earlier this year, wasn’t enough to subdue the couple seated behind me.
-What started as a bit of between-song banter became full-blown drunken blathering right through Mason’s numbers, until the bloke next to me turned round and politely asked them to be quiet.
-After this my neighbour was assailed by grovelling apologies (almost as bad as the talking, but not quite).
+Having sat upstairs for many a seated gig, I would venture to say that yes, generally they do – perhaps it’s because this area tends to attract the older fans, who just might talk a bit less, plus being slumped in a chair can put you in a more placid frame of mind.
+But you might still get talkers – and then you find yourself with no escape.
+Even the hushed grandeur of the Barbican – where Steve Mason with orchestra performed early 2017 – wasn’t awe-inspiring enough to subdue the couple seated behind me.
+What started as a bit of between-song banter turned into full-blown drunken blathering right through Mason’s numbers, until the bloke next to me turned round and politely asked them to be quiet.
+After this my neighbour was assailed by repeated taps on the shoulder and grovelling alcohol-fuelled apologies (almost as bad as the talking, but not quite).

 So maybe it’s time to spell out the rules, like the poster at The Trades.
-There are some events where silence is part of the experience; the one-day festival I’ve attended called SHHH – the quiet music festival is a case in point.
-Held in a church in London, Howard Monk and friends ran this cozy, delightful event of which the whole point was that you sat silently when musicians were playing.
-Sofar Sounds is also all about quiet and respectful audiences listening to music in intimate settings.
+There are some events where silence is part of the experience; the one-day festival I attended a few years ago called SHHH – the quiet music festival is a case in point.
+Held in a church in London, Howard Monk and friends ran this cozy, delightful event, the whole point of which was that you sat silently when musicians were playing.

-There is a theory that has been banded about that currently many gig goers interact with live music in a different way.
-Rather than the artists be the focus of the evening, the focus is now the audience member themselves.
-The hapless musicians are reduced to mere ‘enablers’ of a good night out, a bit of background to enhance people’s evening entertainment.
+Some gig-goers are interacting with live music in a different way.
+Rather than the artists be the focus of the evening, it’s now about the audience members themselves.
+The hapless musicians are reduced to mere enablers of a good night out, a bit of background to enhance one’s evening entertainment.

-This scenario played out recently when a friend went along to a favourite music-venue pub in London where audiences are as a rule most attentive – however this particular night a percentage of the crowd weren’t there primarily to see the band (even though they’d all coughed up £12 for the privilege).
-Instead they indulged in a lot of talking and showing each other highly amusing stuff on their mobiles, involving plenty of laughter.
-At some point audience members implored them to be quiet, but to no avail.
-Eventually one bloke asked them to ‘fucking shut up’ at which point security went into action – but reprimanded the bloke who’d made the request rather than the noisy after-work drinkers.
+This scenario played out recently when a friend went along to a favourite music-venue pub in London, one where audiences are as a rule most attentive – however this particular night some of the crowd weren’t there primarily to see the band (even though they’d all paid for the privilege).
+Instead they chatted away animatedly, showing each other highly amusing stuff on their mobiles to the accompaniment of whoops of laughter.
+An audience member who was there for the actual music implored the chatterers to be quiet, but to no avail.
+Eventually he exasperatedly asked them to ‘just fucking shut up’ – at which point security revved into action.
+But they reprimanded the bloke who’d made the sweary request for quiet, rather than the noisy after-work drinkers.